MandyNeumeyer/landing_page_coming_soon/README.md

 ## Coming soon

 This project was created to practice responsive design.
-Landing page coming soon with video background and counter.
+Landing page coming soon with gif and counter.

 **Build with:**